pramitmallick/spinn/README.md

-# Stack-augmented Parser-Interpreter Neural Network
+# ListOps
+This is the source code for the paper, "ListOps: A Diagnostic Dataset for Latent Tree Learning" by Nangia and Bowman, 2018.

-This repository was used for the paper [A Fast Unified Model for Sentence Parsing and Understanding][1] and [original codebase][9], and is under active development for further projects.
-For a more informal introduction to the ideas behind the model, see this [Stanford NLP blog post][8].
+It is built on a fairly large and unwieldy [codebase](https://github.com/stanfordnlp/spinn) that was prepared for the paper [A Fast Unified Model for Sentence Parsing and Understanding](https://arxiv.org/abs/1603.06021).
+The master branch is still under active development for other projects and may be buggy.

+### ListOps Data
+The ListOps dataset is released as text files and can be downloaded [here](https://github.com/nyu-mll/spinn/tree/listops-release/python/spinn/data/listops).

+### Data Generation
+The data generation script is [make_data.py](https://github.com/nyu-mll/spinn/blob/listops-release/python/spinn/data/listops/make_data.py).
+Variables such as maximum tree-depth (MAX_DEPTH) can be changed to generate variations on ListOps, additional mathematical operations can also be added.

 ### Installation
+If you want to run experiments with the models used in the paper, follow these steps for installation.

 Requirements: